MarkWithall/markwithall.github.com/_posts/2015-06-09-test-driven-development-as-if-you-meant-it-reviewed-part-i.md

 ---
 layout: post
-title: Test Driven Development As If You Meant It Reviewed
+title: TDD As If You Meant It Reviewed (Part I)
 categories: programming
 ---